XiPotatonium/chatbot-api/README.md

     "models": {
-        "blip2zh-chatglm-6b": {             // modelname should be the same as the config filename under cfgs/ "max_instances": 1,             // at most 1 instance will be created "idle_time": 120,               // if no request for 120 seconds, the instance will be closed "create_threshold": {           // if 5 requests request blip2zh-chatglm-6b in 10 seconds,
+        "blip2zh-chatglm-6b": {             // modelname should be the same as the config filename under cfgs/ "max_instances": 1,             // at most 1 instance will be created "idle_time": 3600,              // if no request for 1 hours, the instance will be closed "create_threshold": {           // if 5 requests request blip2zh-chatglm-6b in 5 seconds,
                 "n_requests": 5,            //    1 more instance will be created (not exceeding max_instances)
-                "delay": 10
+                "delay": 5
             }
         }
     }